 We do not control the operations of our suppliers.
 Although we conduct initial due diligence prior to engaging our suppliers and require our suppliers to certify compliance with applicable laws and regulations, we cannot guarantee that our suppliers will comply with applicable laws and regulations or operate in a legal, ethical and responsible manner.
 Additionally, it is possible that we may not be able to identify noncompliance by our suppliers notwithstanding these precautionary measures.
 Violation of applicable laws and regulations by our suppliers or their failure to operate in a legal, ethical or responsible manner, could expose us to legal risks, cause us to violate laws and regulations and reduce demand for our products if, as a result of such violation or failure, we attract negative publicity.
-In addition, the failure of our suppliers to adhere to the quality standards that we set for our products otherwise adversely affect our business.
+In addition, the failure of our suppliers to adhere to the quality standards that we set for our products could lead to government investigations, write-offs and recalls, which could damage our reputation and our brand, increase our costs, and otherwise adversely affect our business.